 - If old patterns of communication aren’t working, try new ones.

-- Try to communicate through a different medium, such as letters or email.
+- Try to communicate through a different medium, such as email.

 - Commit yourself to making positive changes to the way you handle conflict.